My Al Capone Museum | home

 (Photo courtesy of Mr. Patey)

 Pointing to a supposed bullet hole, John Yascot examines the bricks before they were shipped off to George Patey in 1968.
+The bricks were sent to his antique store at 733 North Wells until they were shipped to Vancouver, B.C.

 (Photo courtesy of Mr. Patey)